JoaoFelipe76/YouTubeAnalytics/README.md

-# Análise de Canal do YouTube - Let's Media Oficia
+# Análise de Canal do YouTube - Let's Media Oficial

-Esta aplicação fornece uma análise detalhada do desempenho do canal do YouTube "Let's Media Oficia" usando a API do YouTube e ferramentas modernas de análise de dados em Python.
+Esta aplicação fornece uma análise detalhada do desempenho do canal do YouTube "Let's Media Oficial" usando a API do YouTube e ferramentas modernas de análise de dados em Python.

 ## Funcionalidades